Notes

 Add dry Epsom salts to your roses.

-Self, natural herbicide is corn gluten meal, which works to prevent seed germination.
+A self, natural herbicide is corn gluten meal, which works to prevent seed germination.
 Use it on lawns, walkways, and patios.

-Clematis has leaf petioles that work like rock climber's arms so they need skinny handholds.
+Clematis has leaf petioles that work like rock climber's arms, so they need skinny handholds.

-Willow twigs release a natural rooting enhancer, you can add twigs to the hole when planting new plants.
+Willow twigs release a natural rooting enhancer; you can add twigs to the hole when planting new plants.

 Look for Shirley poppies; poppies in general like poor, dry soil.